eladkatz/AudiobookPlayer/PLAYERVIEW_HIERARCHY.md

 - Less intuitive placement
 - Users might not discover these features

-**Recommendation:** Consider moving Speed and Sleep Timer to the main control buttons section for iPhone, or keep them in chapters header but ensure they're discoverable
+**Recommendation:** Consider moving Speed, Sleep Timer, and AI Magic to the main control buttons section for iPhone, or keep them in chapters header but ensure they're discoverable

+---

+### 5. **NEW FEATURE: AI Magic Controls** ✨
+**Location:** `chapterNavigationSection` header (iPhone) & `controlButtonsSection` (iPad)

+**Implementation:**
+- Added sparkles emoji (✨) button for AI Magic controls
+- Opens `AIMagicControlsView` sheet (placeholder for future AI features and transcription)
+- Button appears in both iPhone (compact) and iPad (landscape) layouts
+- Positioned next to Speed and Sleep Timer buttons for consistency

 ---